microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Debugging with Visual Studio Online

-Debugging your extension in [Visual Studio Online](https://aka.ms/vso) is a great starting point since you can use both VS Code and VS Online's browser-based editor for testing and troubleshooting.
+Debugging your extension in [Visual Studio Online](https://aka.ms/vso) preview can be a great starting point since you can use both VS Code and VS Online's browser-based editor for testing and troubleshooting.
 Note that, while there is a cost to the service's cloud-based managed environments, you can use your own desktop/laptop as a self-hosted environment at no cost.

 Follow these steps: